By Nan Rossiter

 Kensington Publishing Corporation, Paperback, 9781496705037, July 26, 2016, 352pp.

 Tragedy and heartache can ruin a family but for the Quinn sisters, their love for one another helps them come to terms with the events of the past.

 The Rest of It:

-This giveaway is for one copy of He’s Gone and is open to the US and Canada.
+This giveaway is for one copy of Firefly Summer and is open to the US and Canada.
 A winner will be chosen randomly by me.
-The book will come directly from the publisher.
-Only one entry per person.
-Giveaway closes on June 16, 2013 (pacific).
+The book will come directly from the publisher/author Only one entry per person.
+Giveaway closes on July 31, 2016 (pacific).
 I will contact the winner for his/her mailing address.